b-cell-immunology/sciReptor_library/README.md

 Library 3 is a complete reference library for the C57BL/6 strain.
 It is based on the NCBI mouse genome assemblies 37 and 38 and has been extensively cross-checked for accurate segment boundaries.
+It is provided as positional reference to the NCBIm38 assembly, the actual sequence data will be downloaded during the installation process.

 ###Installation